do-community/cloud_haiku/_haikus/ambition.md

 ---

 With the right cloud skills<br>
-Build a stack and make it rain<br>
+Build some stacks and make it rain<br>
 Not literally<br>